Part 1: Substantive Insights

 3. Dataset Contents

-The dataset is organised into seven column groups.
+The published file has 62 columns, organised into the groups below.
 Each row represents one company-year record.
 Where a value is missing, the cell is left blank.
+Every column in the file is described in this section.

 Identifiers and Time Period